jhoermann/flagsmith-vue/README.md

 For `options` see [Flagsmith initialization options](https://docs.flagsmith.com/clients/javascript#initialisation-options).

-Then you can access the flags, traits and loading status inside your child components:
+Then you can access the flags, traits, loading status and the Flagsmith instance itself inside your child components:

 ```ts
 import { useFlags, useTraits, useFlagsmithLoading } from 'flagsmith-vue'